Live like a dolphin:

 Boin also makes work for the public space.
 Last January and February, a whale, a squirrel, a bee and a polar bear took turns at the entrance to the Central Station in Utrecht and on ‘het Plein’ the main square of The Hague in front of the Parliament buildings, to warn against the pollution of the oceans, deforestation, loss of biodiversity and climate change.

 The organiser was Awareness Art.
 And whose foundation is that?
-Right, from Koumans.
-‘I think art should carry a message more often and should be brought to people much more often.’
+That’s right, it’s Koumans’.
+‘I believe art should convey a message more frequently and be made accessible to people more often.’